 Even with this collaboration, thousands of people will fall victim to tax-related identity theft this year.
 If you’re targeted by such a scam, you may have trouble getting the tax return you’re owed, or the IRS may believe you owe money when you don’t.

 While there’s no way to guarantee that tax fraud won’t happen to you, it’s a good idea to take these proactive steps to protect yourself — and your refund.

-- File your return as early as possible.
+- File your return as early as possible — even though this year's deadline has been extended until July 15.
 If you’ve already filed a legitimate return, a thief should be blocked from filing a fraudulent one.

 - Practice good privacy hygiene.
 The IRS recommends that all taxpayers take precautions such as using security software, encrypting sensitive information, creating strong passwords, and opting for 2FA whenever possible.